Support for Dropbox on File Provider

-This article describes an update available on all Dropbox plans.
+This article describes an update available to all Dropbox users on macOS.

 To check your eligibility for updating to Dropbox on File Provider:

-- Click the Dropbox icon in your menu bar in the top right corner of your screen.
+1. Click (Dropbox icon) in your menu bar in the upper right corner of your screen.

-- In the ☑ Dropbox folder updates section, click Get started.
+5. In the Dropbox folder updates section, click Get started

 If you’re not eligible for the update, you’ll see, “You are not eligible for Dropbox on File Provider at this time.” under Dropbox folder updates in the Sync tab.